 These monitors are also known as sphygmomanometers.
 Their components include an inflatable cuff that is wrapped around the arm at around heart height, as well as a monitoring device that measures the pressure of the cuff.

 The blood pressure monitor measures two pressures: diastolic and systolic.
 Systolic pressure is higher, occurring when the heart beats and delivers blood throughout the arteries.
 Diastolic is measured when the heart is refilling with blood and resting.
 A person’s blood pressure, for example, may read at 120 over 80.

 Blood pressure monitors can be digital or manual, but home monitors are typically digital.
 The whole measurement process is automatic apart from where the user places the cuff around their arm.

 The cuff then inflates until it provides a tight fit around the arm.
 It cuts off blood flow before the valve opens to deflate it.
 The cuff then reaches your systolic pressure and blood begins to flow around the artery.
-The meter then detects a vibration which records your systolic blood pressure.
-In more antiquated analogue blood pressure monitors, the doctor would use a stethoscope to detect the blood sounds.
+The meter then detects a vibration which records your systolic.
+In more antiquated analogue it monitors, the doctor would use a stethoscope to detect the blood sounds.

 The cuff continues to deflate and reaches your diastolic blood pressure.
 The vibration will stop, allowing the meter to sense its stopping and record your pressure once again.